Manchester England

 808 State

 A Manchester dance band which comprised Martin Price, Graham Massey, Darren Partington and Andy Baker.
-The four had met while working at, or visiting, a local café, and with Gerald Simpson, they produced their first single "Pacific State" in 1989, a big hit with the Manchester underground followers, and topping charts in both street sales and soul music charts.
+The 4 had met while working at, or visiting, a local café, and with Gerald Simpson, they produced their first single "Pacific State" in 1989, a big hit with the Manchester underground followers, and topping charts in both street sales and soul music charts.
 Part of the Manchester independent dance boom, they became the city's prime exponents of techno dance music, and soon earned a recording contract with ZTT Records.
 They continue to produce music for this genre.
-Music includes:
+Music includes :

 • Newbuild (Album)